CloudLabs-Samples/EduLabs/Security-ISV/F5/Task 2: Getting started with the Azure portal.md

       ![](../images/f5-07.jpg)

 1. In the Network Interfaces blade, you can see the **Private IP address** of **web-vm1**.
 Copy the value of the Private IP address.
-You will need it in the next task.
+You will need it for the next task.

       ![](../images/f5-08.jpg)